Board of Visitors

 Dr. Amin received her BS in statistics from Shiraz University and graduated with an MBA in 1993 from Industrial Management Institute in Tehran.
 Prior to her move to the US, Dr. Amin was an organizational development consultant at the Industrial Management Institute, and an academic editor at the University Publishing Center, both in Tehran.
 She earned her Doctorate in Education in Organizational Leadership from Pepperdine University in 2006.

 Since 2006, Dr. Amin has been the principal of Amin Leadership Center, a leadership development training and coaching organization focused on multicultural leadership.
 She has published several scholarly articles on multicultural leadership.
-Her dissertation was published in Germany, and translated and published in Iran.
+Her dissertation was published in Germany and translated and published in Iran.
+She also joined California Polytheistic University Pomona College of Business Administration as an adjunct professor in the Human Resource Department in 2014-present.
 She lives in Los Angeles.

 Dr. Randy Clark